yebyyy/Infinite-Shakepear/README.md

-# MiliGPT
+# Infinite Shakespear
-This repo is for building a mili GPT model
+This repo is for building a transformer model that is able to generate infinite shakespear-like work